Alpine-DAV/ascent/src/docs/sphinx/Actions/Binning.rst

 Example Line Out
 ----------------
-We will use data binning to provide capablility similar to a a line out.
+We will use data binning to provide capability similar to a a line out.
 To accomplish this, we will define a spatial binning that is like a pencil down the center of the data set in the z direction, and we will use the noise mini-app to demonstrate.

 In the Lulesh proxy application, the mesh is defined with the spatial bounds (0,0,0)-(1.2,1.2,1.2).
-We will define a three dimentional binning on the ranges `x=(0,0.1)` with 1 bin, `y=(0,1.2)` with 1 bin, and `z=(0,1.2)` with 20 bins.
+We will define a three dimensional binning on the ranges `x=(0,0.1)` with 1 bin, `y=(0,1.2)` with 1 bin, and `z=(0,1.2)` with 20 bins.
 This is technically a 3d binning, but it will result in a 1d array of values.